yksu/Partial_View_SMPL/README.md

 it is an illustration showing that the object rotating along the x-axis, y-axis and z-axis for 10 time steps and for 10 shapes respectively.

-So, for each moving direction, we show 100 shapes.
+So, for each rotating direction, we show 100 shapes.